 2015 2014

-Income from consolidated operations before income taxes \$ 496.2 \$ 554.4
+Income from consolidated operations

+before income taxes \$496.2 \$554.4

 Income taxes 131.3 145.9

-Effective tax rate 26.5 % 26.3%
+Effective tax rate 26.5% 26.3%

 The effective tax rate increased 20 basis points to 26.5% in 2015, from 26.3% in 2014, primarily as a result of the following factors.
 Net discrete tax benefits increased by \$8.3 million, from \$10.8 million in 2014 to \$19.1 million in 2015.
 Both 2015 and 2014 included reversals of reserves for unrecognized tax benefits, net of additional taxes provided, for various income tax audit settlements and the expiration of statutes of limitation in several tax jurisdictions.
 In addition, 2015 included a net discrete tax benefit for (i) the reversal of valuation allowances on non-U.S. deferred tax assets due to a change in our assessment of the recoverability of those deferred tax assets, and (ii) a prior year adjustment for the 2014 research tax credit related to legislation enacted in 2015, offset by (iii) a discrete tax detriment for the revaluation of deferred tax assets in the U.K. resulting from legislation enacted in 2015 which reduced the U.K. statutory tax rate in future periods.
 The increase in net discrete tax benefits in 2015, as compared to 2014, was more than offset by an unfavorable mix of earnings in 2015.
-That unfavorable mix of earnings in 2015, as well as an increase in non-U.S. losses in jurisdictions where income tax benefits could not be recognized as it is more likely than not that the resultant deferred tax assets will not be realized.
+That unfavorable mix of earnings in 2015, as compared to the prior year, resulted from the higher percentage of U.S. pre-tax earnings in 2015 that are taxed at a federal statutory rate of 35% as well as an increase in non-U.S. losses in jurisdictions where income tax benefits could not be recognized as it is more likely than not that the resultant deferred tax assets will not be realized.
 See note 12 of the financial statements for a reconciliation of the U.S. federal tax rate with the effective tax rate.